-Technically speaking, coconut oil does oxidize, but to a small degree even when heated, because it carries about 10% unsaturated fats despite that most of its contents are saturated fats.
+Technically speaking, coconut oil does oxidize, but to a very small degree even when heated.
+This is because it carries only about 10% unsaturated fats.
+The rest are all saturated fats.

-Imagine that very small amount of unsaturated fats are spatially spaced out by the very much larger number of saturated fats, that will interrupt the interactions among the unsaturated fats, leading to almost zero chain reaction.
+Imagine you have a lot more saturated fats than unsaturated fats in coconut oil.
+These saturated fats will interrupt the interactions among unsaturated fats, leading to almost zero chain reaction.

-That explains why researchers place olive oil in a dark, cool and dry place and its beneficial properties dramatically degrade after a year whereas coconut oil remains as good as a year before even when it’s kept at room temperature.
+That explains why researchers place olive oil in a dark, cool and dry place and its beneficial properties degrade after a year.
+In contrast, coconut oil remains as good after a year even when they leave it at room temperature.

 The key here is the chain reaction.

-Another solid evidence to show that coconut oil does not oxidize easily but instead helps to fight oxidation is its ability to “block” UV from the sun when you apply it to your skin.
+Another solid evidence to show that coconut oil does not oxidize easily is its ability to “block” UV from the sun when you put it on your skin.

 I was riding under the hot sun for 4 hours without getting sunburn one summer during my Taiwan trip.
 Thanks to coconut oil’s saturated fats.
 They effectively prevented free-radical reactions even when the temperature was so high that you can literally fry eggs on the steaming ground.

 Free radicals are infamous for causing oxidation and inflammation on skin.

 So, to conclude, coconut oil doesn’t oxidize easily.
 Even when you heat it up to certain temperatures like 300 °F (149 °C).